 Being on your period might cause your face to break out with pimples and blotchy skin — and that's not great for a day out on the water.
 Reach for a high SPF sunscreen especially formulated for your face.
 Top it off with a tinted moisturizer to even out your skin tone and hide redness.
-If all else fails, go for a fashionable look with oversized sunglasses and a hat or cap that suits your style and shades your blemishes from view.
+If all else fails, snag some oversized sunglasses and a hat or cap that suits your style and shades your face from the sun.

-Tummy troubles have no place at the beach or poolside.
+Stomach bloating and period cramps also have no place at the beach or poolside.
 Steer clear of salty, fried and unhealthy foods — as well as caffeine.
 Stay hydrated with water, herbal iced tea, cool refreshing lemonade and fresh fruits and veggies.
 Some people swear by hot water and lemon to reduce bloating.
-Others opt for a heating pad to make cramps feel better.
-Figure out what works best for you and get to it.
+Figure out what works best for you.